 What should Tara do?

 Read on to find out what advice Barton Family Lawyers would give to Tara in her individual circumstances.

 Should Tara file an application for sole custody ?

-Courtney Barton, Principal of Barton Family Lawyers, would advise Tara to consider all the pros and cons associated with filing a parenting application in her individual circumstances.
+Our experienced solicitors at Barton Family Lawyers, would advise Tara to consider all the pros and cons associated with filing a parenting application in her individual circumstances.

 - A parenting court order is legally binding which will give Tara some recourse to the court, by way of a contravention and recovery application, if in future Daniel shows up at Jayden’s school to take Jayden and refuses to return him to Tara;

 - A Court can make orders requiring Daniel to do drug testing and the results of those tests will give Tara some confidence that Daniel is not doing drugs.
 If Daniel is still doing drugs, Tara can act protectively and seek orders that protect Jayden from any risks Daniel poses to his welfare;

 - An Application by Tara may cause Daniel to step up and get his act together, and show Tara that he is no longer using drugs and is not a risk to Jayden’s safety;

 - Provided Daniel steps up and proves his sobriety, a parenting court order will be made that enables Jayden to have a meaningful relationship with both of his parents and such orders will give Jayden some certainty, stability and routine in respect of the time he spends with his Mum and Dad.

 - Court proceedings are expensive.
 There are time costs, financial costs and emotional costs.
 If the matter proceeds to trial, Tara could be waiting two years for a final outcome, from commencement to completion;